-Most chickens are pumped full of grains that make them so fat that their legs are often unable to support their weight and eventually give out, breaking under the strain of this extreme load.
-To mitigate this, they are often injected with antibiotics to prevent infection because of their confined spaces and continued exposure to bacteria from feces, which is completely preventable if they have space to roam.
-After six weeks, they are rinsed in bleach, processed for production, wrapped in plastic, sold to you at the grocery store, and fed to your families.
+Most chickens are pumped full of grains that make them so fat that their legs are often unable to support their weight and eventually give out, breaking under the strain of the extreme load.
+They are often injected with antibiotics to prevent infection because of their confined spaces and continued exposure to bacteria from feces, which is completely preventable if they have space to roam.
+After six weeks, they are rinsed in bleach, processed for production, sold to you at the grocery store and used to feed your family.

 Unfortunately, organic and free range birds may not be much better off.
-Organic simply means that the chickens' feed has been certified by a government agency to contain no unnatural fertilizers or pesticides (naturally derived, but not necessarily safer, can be used on organic products).
+Organic simply means that the chicken's feed has been certified by a government agency to contain no unnatural fertilizers or pesticides (naturally derived, but not necessarily safer, can be used on organic products).
 However, the chickens may still be living their lives stacked two-high in a feed house, defecating on one another in a life of chicken misery.

 So why the rant and what are we going to do about this modern day food catastrophe?
 Consumers are becoming more educated every single day.
-Many people are no longer putting up with big box chicken practice and are learning that there is an alternative.
-As described above, the labels and stamps such as organic and free range simply cannot be relied upon.
-The only way to guarantee healthy food is to know your farmers, understand their inclinations and motivations, and get out to the farm so we can show you the practices our farmers implement to raise the food you purchase.
+Many people are no longer putting up with big box chicken practices and are learning that there is an alternative.
+As described above, the labels and stamps such as "organic" and "free range" simply cannot be relied upon.
+The only way to guarantee healthy food is to know your farmers, understand their inclinations and motivations and get out to the farm so we can show you the practices our farmers implement to raise the food you purchase.

 - Grass Fed